zisismaras/easycomments/README.md

 ```
 and you are ready.
 ##Configuring
-Edit _config.yml and add your database (all adapters supported by sequel can be used)
+Edit _config.yml to add your database (all adapters supported by sequel can be used)
 and change any other option you need.
 Then run
 ```ruby